 Offers a chance for spiritual assessment

-Depression or substance abuse can sometimes point to a spiritual void in an individual’s life.
+When there is a spiritual void in an individuals life depression treatment or substance abuse treatment is the solution to help deal with it.
 A spiritual crisis can at times overlap with a mental illness and faith-based approaches are better equipped to help individuals work through this confusion.
 Christian approaches to mental health enable the patients to have a new sense of meaning, hope, and peace of mind.
 They also have better relationships with themselves, others and God and their recovery is faster and easier.
 This enables them to accept their condition better and better enforce changes where necessary.

 Faith-based approach better positioned to reach masses